marcellodesales/sonarqube-docker-development/README.md

-# Sonarqube for Local Development
+# Sonarqube in Conatiners

-Running the Quality Server Sonarqube locally using Docker.
+* Local Development using Docker: Running the Quality Server Sonarqube locally using Docker.
 Collecting both Unit and Integration tests in different phases of development.
+* Remote in Kuberentes: For a remote installation to support development

+It's intended for different audiences:

 * For Dev Engineers: Many tools that helps with code quality.
 * For QA Engineers: All reports from developers, ability to better triage bugs.